Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-x2MeE6UR3o8.md

 ### Transcript

-> will it be a mark six belt i don't know the it's kind of we're kind of limited by technic technical precision right now so i don't know if we're gonna be able to to fix that
+> will it be a mark six belt I don't know the it's kind of we're kind of limited by technic technical precision right now so I don't know if we're gonna be able to to fix that